jacob-barna/TripleJR/Assurance Cases for Software Security Engineering.md

 ### Evidence:

 #### E1: Shields site specific setting
-Out of the box Brave Shields security features are enabled by default.
-This ensures privacy basics are enabled to protect privacy, however for certain sites additional restrictions are needed for protection.
-To provide this additional security, Shields allows the user to secure configure site-specific settings.
-This setting is persistent and will not change even if global settings are modified [15].
+Out of the box, Brave Shields security features are enabled by default.
+This ensures privacy basics are enabled to protect privacy; however, for certain sites, additional restrictions are needed for protection.
+To provide this additional security, Shields allows the user to secure and configure site-specific settings.
+This setting is persistent and will not change, even if global settings are modified [15].

 #### E2: Ads and cross-site trackers setting
-When browsing websites there is always the possibility that ads, for revenue or malicious purposes, are inserted into the site.
-In addition to be a nuisance and causing a bad user experience there is a security risk behind the scenes.
+When browsing websites, there is always the possibility that ads, for revenue or malicious purposes, are inserted into the site.
+In addition, to be a nuisance and causing a bad user experience, there is a security risk behind the scenes.
 These ads can come with trackers that allow the entity that embedded them to retrieve data about the sites and actions taken while browsing.
 By default, Shields blocks the majority of these ads and the trackers that come with them [16].
 Additionally, additions have been made to the code to provide better protection and identification of the ads through stronger rules and algorithms [17].

 #### E3: Cross-site cookies setting
-In addition to ads websites also can also implement cross-site cookies to track user activates and settings as well.
+In addition to ads, websites also can also implement cross-site cookies to track user activates and settings as well.
 In some cases, the user wants cross-site, aka third-party, cookies to be enabled to maintain site functionality of sites.
-However, these cross-site cookies have the ability to maintain persistence from site to site and report the activities is logs.
+However, these cross-site cookies have the ability to maintain persistence from site to site and report the activities in logs.
 Shields combats this by using strictly blocking these cookies by default and allowing further restrictions based on user preferences [16] [18].

 #### E4: Cross-site device recognition setting
-While browsing the internet there is the possibility that sites or third-parties will try to identify, or fingerprint, the device being used.
-This information poses a security risk as it reveals specifics about the user’s device that can be mis-used for malicious purposes.
+While browsing the internet, there is the possibility that sites or third-parties will try to identify, or fingerprint, the device being used.
+This information poses a security risk as it reveals specifics about the user’s device that can be misused for malicious purposes.
 These fingerprinting technologies can be stopped when using Brave [19].
 By default, Shields blocks these actions and can be modified as well by the user [16].

 #### E5: HTTPS connection upgrading setting
 By default, Shields automatically will securely upgrade the user’s connections to sites [16].
-In doing so the connection will be changed from HTTP to HTTPS.
-This ensures the traffic is being encrypted and security resulting in the user’s privacy being maintained.
+In doing so, the connection will be changed from HTTP to HTTPS.
+This ensures the traffic is being encrypted and security, resulting in the user’s privacy being maintained.

 #### E6: Malicious code and sites setting
 By default, Shields will block malicious code and malicious sites.
 Some examples of this would be code that will try to use your computer to mine cryptocurrencies [16].

 #### E7: Cookie disablement setting
 As discussed in E3, cross-site cookies are disabled by default, but first-party cookies remain active.
-This allows for the use of functions such as shopping carts or login persistence which could assist the user.
+This allows for the use of functions such as shopping carts or login persistence, which could assist the user.
 However, some malicious sites can implement cross-site cookies as first-party cookies.
-To prevent this globally across Brave, or site-specifically, Shields allows for the configuration and fine tuning of cookies including the disablement of all cookies [20].
+To prevent this globally across Brave or site-specifically, Shields allows for the configuration and fine-tuning of cookies, including the disablement of all cookies [20].

 #### E8: JavaScript prevention setting
 As discussed in E6, malicious code and sites are blocked by default, but scripts are allowed to run inside Brave.
 This poses a threat of not only allowing malicious actions to occur but could allow for the use of cross-site tracking inside the code.
-If needed, the user can block JavaScript and others scripts by enabling the feature through Shields [20].
+If needed, the user can block JavaScript and other scripts by enabling the feature through Shields [20].

 ### Assurance Claim 2 - The browser provides adequate confidentiality of communications.
 ![Assurance Claims - HTTPS](https://user-images.githubusercontent.com/25576618/66690083-6dcb6e00-ec53-11e9-9bcf-468d8ba389ac.png)